-PSY 329 - Lifespan Development (3)
+PSY 329 - Life Span Development (3)

-This course examines the biological, cognitive, and social-emotional development of humans from the prenatal period to late adulthood.
+This course examines the biological, cognitive, and social-emotional development of humans from the prenatal period through late adulthood.
 Students will learn about a variety of developmental theories, typical stages and patterns of development, and the role that individual differences, context, and culture play in the changes that occur throughout one's life span.
-Prerequisite: PSY 101.